 As an independent journalist, I work with stills, audio, video, writing and editing.
-I also teach photography to a group of preteens at an after-school program through the Bronx Documentary Center.
+I also teach photography to a group of preteens at an after-school program through the Bronx Documentary Center as well as graduate students at New York University.
 Prior to living in New York City, I was a coordinator at Pictures of the Year International for two years.

-I'm interested in exploring the relationship between individual and group identity, the concept of "Home," the ever-shifting social and political makeup of the Middle East, gender-based issues, mental illness and the unseen aftermath of trauma.
+I'm interested in exploring the complexities in personal identity, the concept of "Home," the ever-shifting social and political makeup of the Middle East, gender-based issues, mental illness and the unseen aftermath of trauma.

 Thanks to Julia Sumpter for the photo (featuring my dog Professor).